Education in Croatia: Primary education

-Since the primary school became compulsory (during the Yugoslavia), the literacy rate in Croatia is at a substantial level of 98.1%.
-The majority of children manage to complete the grade school.
+Ever since primary school became mandatory during the Yugoslavian era, the literacy rate in Croatia is at a substantial level of 98.1%.
+The majority of children manage to complete grade school.

-The majority of the schools teach either English, German or Italian as soon as the first grade.
-The majority of schools offer a second language starting from the 4th grade.
+The majority of schools offer either English, German or Italian language classes as early as 1st grade.
+They then offer a second language class, starting from the 4th grade.
 The most popular foreign languages are English, German and Italian, followed by Spanish, French and Russian.

 People who have completed only primary education are classified as "unqualified workers" (nekvalificirani radnik or NKV) by the employment bureaus.
 2.8% of Croatians never went to primary school, 15.7% never completed it and 21.7% have completed only primary education.
 47% of Croatians have completed secondary education and 7.9% have a university degree.

 There are currently 940 primary schools in Croatia.
-The public primary schools are under the jurisdiction of local government, the cities and municipalities.
+Public primary schools are under the jurisdiction of local governments, the cities and municipalities.

 Secondary education

-Secondary education is currently optional, although most political parties advocate the stance that it should also become compulsory.
+Secondary education is currently optional, although most political parties advocate the stance that it should become compulsory.

-Secondary schools in Croatia are subdivided into:
+Secondary schools in Croatia are divided into: